isc-projects/bind9/doc/arm/reference.rst

    by using the ``transfers`` phrase of the ``server`` statement.

 ``transfer-source``
-   ``transfer-source`` determines which local address will be bound to IPv4 TCP connections used to fetch zones transferred inbound by the server.
+   ``transfer-source`` determines which local address is bound to IPv4 TCP connections used to fetch zones transferred inbound by the server.
 It also determines the source IPv4 address, and optionally the UDP port, used for the refresh queries and forwarded dynamic updates.
-If not set, it defaults to a system controlled value which will usually be the address of the interface "closest to" the remote end.
+If not set, it defaults to a system controlled value which is usually the address of the interface "closest to" the remote end.
 This address must appear in the remote end's ``allow-transfer`` option for the zone being transferred, if one is specified.
 This statement sets the ``transfer-source`` for all zones, but can be